fleio/whmcs2fleio/README.md

 * Currencies
 * Hosting accounts
 * Tax rules
+* Tickets data
+* Domains data

 WHMCS TO FLEIO SYNC INSTALLATION
 ================================

+Copy this directory to Fleio backend installation dir and rename it to "whmcsync" (so it would look something like `fleio/backend/whmcsync`).

 Create a new database, call it *whmcs* and copy the actual WHMCS database here.
-This new database will be used to copy all the informations we need.
+This new database will be used to copy all the needed data.

 Add the database in Fleio settings.py: